August 26, 2017

 Neutral people are not interested in conflict, competition or playing the guilt card.
 They are amiable, emotionally stable and have no need to control the behavior of others.
 Neutral people value freedom, including the freedom to decide for themselves, and are therefore impervious to persuasive appeals founded in fear and guilt.

 In its finest expression, the courage to be neutral is the willingness to resist persuasion by any appeal that uses fear, guilt, shame or forceful intimidation as a motivator for behavior.
 Regardless of the stakes involved, any appeal grounded in these qualities encourages separation, judgment, criticism, divisiveness and sustained conflict.

 These expressions are limitations on the full range of true creative power available to us.
 We can either stay stuck individually and collectively in energies of pride, insisting on our right to be right, rather than happy.
 Or, we can become willing to be neutral in our expressions, withdrawing our rigid attachments to positions we have to ceaselessly defend.
 Being defensive is reactionary and never leads to peace.

 We can’t fight for peace.

 If we are to evolve, we must move beyond the energy of pride and the need to be right.
-We must actively resist choosing sides and, most assuredly, we must resist vilifying the opposition.
+We must actively resist appeals to choose sides where fear, guilt or shame are used as motivations.
+Most assuredly, we must resist vilifying the opposition.
 If the idea of neutrality presents a challenge to your consciousness, consider that, in oneness, there are no sides.
 In unity, there are no lines.
 Knowing this, it is incumbent upon each of us to choose the path most likely to lead to peace.